 The members of the Nominating Committee are Messrs.
 Anstiss, Hyman and Tune and Ms. Corley, each of whom is not an interested person and is otherwise independent for purposes of the 1940 Act and Nasdaq's corporate governance regulations.
-Mr. Hyman currently serves as chairman of the Nominating Committee.
+Mr. Hyman served as chairman of the Nominating Committee, and, effective as of February 26, 2024, Ms. Corley will serve as chair of the Nominating Committee.
 The Board of Directors has adopted a charter for the Nominating Committee, which is available on the Company's website at https://investor.fdus.com/corporate-governance.